TalAdoni/Verilog_small_projects/README.md

 # Verilog_small_projects
-Verilog based systems - made for practice4 in this file you can find:
+In this file you can find:
 - Ones Counter - based on HA and FA